 We had been talking about marriage and discussing our plans for the future.
 So during our weekly virtual All Bad Cards game, I popped the question.
 Since I used to be a video game tester, I reached out to Jake Lauer, the developer, and donated to his Patreon.
 If this were a trivia night at a local bar, I would spend more in one night.
 It gave us something to do each week, so it’s more than worth it.
 His sister helped him come up with the idea.
 He launched the game during the COVID-19 lockdown to give people a way of playing virtually.
 Jake loved my proposal idea and made modifications to the game to make it happen.
 On one of the rounds, when Ron got to judge our answers, I proposed on one of the cards.
 I wasn’t planning on the 26th.
 I was going to propose this coming week, but Jake reached out to me and told me he’d fixed the game.
 I proposed to Ron that night with a Star Wars Millennium Falcon and Tie Fighter engagement ring.
 It was nerdy enough and simply “fits” us.

 COVID-19 changed a lot of things for everyone.
 We decided that we’re not moving to Philly.
-We’re buying a house in Clarks Summit instead.
-Law school isn’t off the table, but it probably won’t be Temple.
+We’re thinking about buying a house in Clarks Summit instead.
+Law school isn’t off the table, but it probably won’t be Widener.
 There’s an ABA-approved hybrid JD program in Syracuse that only requires you to attend in-person classes four days each semester.
 I imagine that higher education will have even more online options in the future.
 We’re getting married in a backyard ceremony that practices social distancing.
 It will be a small, intimate ceremony like I always imagined, and I definitely won’t be wearing white!
 My best friend of over twenty years will marry us, Simon will take photos, and only our closest friends and children will be in attendance.
 Once the pandemic is over, and larger events are safe, we’ll renew our vows in Cape May on the beach as we’d initially been talking about and throw one heck of a party/reception for everyone who can’t be there to see us tie the knot!
 I know that I’m sure about him, and us, and I want to be his wife and commit to him.